Doctors Without Borders Calls For More Transparency In Distribution Of Ebola Vaccine

 "We partner closely with the DRC government to reach as many communities and individuals in the outbreak area as possible," Ryan said.
 WHO is "not limiting access to [the] vaccine but rather implementing a strategy recommended by an independent advisory body of experts (SAGE) and as agreed with the government of the DRC and partners."

-The MSF criticism comes on the same day that WHO announced that a second vaccine complementing rVSV-ZEBOV will be introduced in the Congo next month.
+Doctors Without Borders' criticism comes on the same day that WHO announced that a second vaccine complementing rVSV-ZEBOV will be introduced in Congo next month.
 The new vaccine, manufactured by Johnson & Johnson, will be provided to "at-risk populations in areas that do not have active Ebola transmission."